While You're Waiting...

 Many major corporations built their own rail guns to launch a plethora of communication satellites into space.
 This in turn revolutionized the communication industry.
 True wireless Internet service became a reality.
 The major governments of the world were powerless to slow or even stop the scientific advancements being made almost daily, and their space programs seemed to lag behind the rest of the world.

 Gas prices reach the $5.00 a gallon mark in the United States.
 The American people revolted when it was discovered that the gas prices had been artificially inflated during the last twenty years.
-It was the petrol-
+It was the petrol-chemical companies attempt to regain their losses from the middle-eastern war.
+This began the energy revolution that finally ended the electrical power and petrol-chemical companies' choke hold on the people of the world.
+The floodgate of suppressed knowledge was opened, and a new era of prosperity and scientific advancement for the world began.

 The major governments in an effort not to be left out of the new space race released the technologies they had been suppressing for over fifty years.
 They partnered with the company that started the United Earth for Peace movement, and began planning to build the largest spacecraft ever to be built.
 Three years later on June 21, 2031, construction began on the Galactic Enterprise.

 The year is now 2032 and we are just slightly behind schedule.
 Despite funding problems construction continues around the clock.
-We have passed the fifty-
+We have passed the fifty-percent completion mark for all levels of the ship.
+Our old computer needs to be replaced.

 The command and communication sections worked so well that scaled down models are being built by both government and corporate entities.
 These space stations, all three of them, have been dubbed Star Bases.
 No one seemed to mind, so the title has stuck.
 The Star Bases' construction has progressed more rapidly than our own thanks to the Russian's heavy lift rockets, and a lot better funding.
 Despite some really massive rail guns, the Russian heavy lift rockets can still deliver heavier payloads than any rail gun could hope to fire into space.